Chief of Party, Water and Sanitation - DRC

 - Demonstrated attention to detail, ability to follow procedures, meet deadlines and work independently and cooperatively with team members.

-The successful COP will combine exceptional management skills and experience in maintaining donor and partner relationships.
-S/he will have an outstanding ability to develop, implement and manage innovative programs within the current and future program structure of Mercy Corps in the region.
+The successful COP will combine exceptional management skills and experience in maintaining donor, private sector and partner relationships.
+S/he will have an outstanding ability to develop, implement and manage innovative programs.
 S/he will also have proven experience with cross-cultural team and capacity building, individual staff development and strong mentoring skills.
-The COP must have demonstrated experience managing large infrastructure construction programs.
+The COP must have demonstrated experience managing large infrastructure construction programs and working with a water or electricity utility (public or private).
 S/he will have demonstrated skills in managing programs in challenging, insecure environments.
-Multi-tasking, prioritizing, problem solving and simultaneous attention to detail and strategic vision are essential.
+Multi-tasking, prioritizing, problem-solving and simultaneous attention to detail and strategic vision are essential.
 The most successful Mercy Corps staff members have a strong commitment to teamwork and accountability, thrive in evolving and changing environments and make effective written and verbal communication a priority in all situations.

 This position is an accompanied post based in Goma (DRC) / Gisenyi (Rwanda).
 The position is entitled to individual housing and is suitable for an accompanied spouse and children (up to the age of 10 years due to limited education institutions).
 While conditions in the country are improving, and security is quite stable in Goma, there are still pockets of violence and insecurity.
 Mercy Corps' sub-offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
 Air travel is necessary to get from one end of the country to the other.
 Mobile phones and cellular service are widely available.
 Internet is available in all Mercy Corps offices.
 Travel to field sites will be required where living conditions are clean and secure, but basic.
 There are a number of health services available with evacuation options for serious illnesses.
 There’s reasonable access to most consumer goods, although they can be expensive.